bnossum/midgetv/README.md

 #### iCEcube2

-Using iCECube2 for compilation (with Lattice LSE as synthesis tool for low-level code, Synplify Pro for high-level code) give the following for the example "hello world" program:
+With iCECube2 for compilation (Lattice LSE as synthesis tool), we get the following sizes and speeds for the example "hello world" program:

 ##### Lowlevel morse example